Monitoring overview and approach

 Click here to learn about deploying Prometheus.

-Enabling monitoring your services
+Enabling monitoring for your services

 To set up monitoring for the cluster and your private edition services in cloud platforms, find instructions here: